Clement Town

-Clement Town is a cantonment town in Dehradun, Dehradun district in the state of Uttarakhand, India.
+Clement Town is a cantonment town in Dehradun, Dehradun district, in the state of Uttarakhand, India.
 Clement Town is 7 km from the clock tower in main city of Dehradun.
 Saharanpur and Haridwar are 65 and 54 km respectively.
 It also borders Rajaji National Park and is home to several renowned institutions.
-Schools such as Raja Ram Mohan Roy Academy and St. Mary's are in the neighbourhood.
+Schools such as Universal Academy and St. Patrick's Academy are in the neighbourhood.
 Country singer Bobby Cash resides in Clement Town.